Ada-Developers-Academy/core-unit-2/api-5-more-queries/query-params.md

     # remaining code as before
 ```

+In the code above our changes:
-We check for `title` in the query params.
+1. check for `title` in the query params.
 If it's not present, the `get()` call will return `None`, a falsy value.
-We check whether `title_param` is truthy to decide which branch of the conditional to take.
+2. check whether `title_param` is truthy to decide which branch of the conditional to take.
 Truthy indicates we got a value for the `title` query param, so we should filter by it.
 Falsy indicates we did not get a value, so we should get all books as before.

 How can we build a query that filters by partial title?
 From our endpoint that retrieves a single book, we've seen that we can use the `where()` method to restrict the results of a query to a matching value.
 What if we take a similar approach here?